 In any inquiry- or project-based challenge, we want to shift responsibility for the learning to the students.
-This means guiding them towards owning the learning by owning the essential question.
-It can be done in any subject and in any grade level, because it’s not specifically about the subject itself.
+This means guiding them towards owning the learning by owning the question.
+It can be done in any subject and in any grade level because it’s not specifically about the subject itself.

 When using essential questions in the classroom, there are many ways we can begin to shift responsibility for learning to the learners.
-Here are 6 ideas for you to ponder and discuss.
+Here are 6 ideas for you to consider.

 - Keep it visible: Place the essential question in a clear location where students can always refer back to it, even if they’ve been asked to write it down.
 This visual trick is a simple reinforcement tool that has stood the test of time in many a classroom.